 Students are generally advised against taking a unit of study or course for which they do not have the assumed knowledge.
 If you do not have the assumed knowledge for your course the University strongly recommends that you undertake bridging studies.

 We run bridging courses in mathematics, biology, statistics, chemistry and physics for undergraduate students.
 Each course is held as a workshop that runs for several days, introducing the fundamentals of a complex subject.
-You will be brought up to speed to a point where you can comfortably follow lectures and participate in tutorials and lab classes.
+Learn more about available bridging courses.

 If you’re not sure you’ll reach the ATAR or equivalent for your preferred course, see if you’re eligible to apply to the University through another admission pathway.